-The Gdańsk Basin was added as a separate area to the BSEFS in 2018, based on the available data series from the period 2002-2018 (Fig. 1 and Fig. 2h).
+The Gdańsk Basin was added as a separate area to the BSEFS in 2018, based on the available data series from the period 2002-2018 (Fig. 2 and Fig. 3I).
 Cyanobacteria biomass from the stations BMPL1, BMPL5 and BMPL6 (sampled within the Polish National Monitoring Programme governed by the Chief Inspectorate of Environmental Protection, footnote 11) was combined with nearby stations sampled occasionally by NMFRI (footnote 1) and the University of Gdańsk (footnote 12).
-Long-term mean of cyanobacteria biomass in the Gdańsk Basin is lower than for the Northern Baltic Proper and the Gulf of Finland but higher than for the other Baltic Sea areas.
-The highest peak values were observed in 2009 (4693 μ g / L) and 2010 (6621 μ g / L).
+Long-term mean of cyanobacteria biomass in the Gdańsk Basin is lower than for the Northern Baltic Proper and the western Gulf of Finland but higher than for the other Baltic Sea areas.
+The highest peak values were observed in 2009 (4693 μg / L) and 2010 (6621 μg / L).
 Among the genera observed in that region Aphanizomenon dominated (on average 64% of total cyanobacteria biomass), although in some years the contribution of Nodularia (2008, 2010, 2016) and Dolichospermum (2010, 2019) was significant.
+The highest biomass of diazotrophic cyanobacteria (1208 μg/L) in 2021 was recorded in June.
+The share of the considered genera was then as follows: 44% Dolichospermum, 41% Aphanizomenon and 15% Nodularia (38%), whereas Dolichospermum accounted for only 17%.

-As in the case of the Gulf of Riga, Gulf of Finland and the Northern Baltic Proper, no trends in the biomass of diazotrophic cyanobacteria were found in the Gdańsk Basin (Tab.
-1).
+As in the case of the Gulf of Riga, Gulf of Finland and the Northern Baltic Proper, no trends in the biomass of diazotrophic cyanobacteria were found in the Gdańsk Basin (Kownacka et al., 2020, 2021).
 This may be related to a short time series of data (18 years) and a low number of data (n=211) for the Gdańsk Basin.

 As well as in the southern part of Eastern Gotland Basin, also in the Gdańsk Basin were observed surface accumulations of cyanobacteria off the coast.
 Therefore, the presence of cyanobacterial toxins has been regularly monitored in Polish coastal waters since 2001.
-Extreme concentrations (i.e. exceeding 15,000 μg / L) of nodularin (hepatotoxin produced by Nodularia spumigena) were determined both in 2004 (25,852 μg / L) and 2009 (42,333 μg / L) when the seasonal mean of cyanobacteria biomass was above the long-term mean, and in 2012 (45,000 μg / L), 2015 (35,280 μg / L) and 2018 (30,000 μg / L) (ICES Report: 2013, 2015, 2016, 2017, 2021; Mazur-Marzec et al. 2006) when the seasonal mean of cyanobacteria biomass was significantly below the long-term mean.
+Extreme concentrations (i.e. exceeding 15.000 μ g / L) of nodularin (hepatotoxin produced by Nodularia spumigena) were determined both in 2004 (25.852 μ g / L) and 2009 (42.333 μ g / L) when the seasonal mean of cyanobacteria biomass was above the long-term mean, and in 2012 (45.000 μ g / L), 2015 (35.280 μ g / L) and 2018 (30.000 μ g / L) (ICES Report: 2013, 2015, 2016, 2017, 2021; Mazur-Marzec et al. 2006) when the seasonal mean of cyanobacteria biomass was significantly below the long-term mean.
 This indicates that the long-term cyanobacteria biomass data collected from the central part of the Gdańsk Basin do not fully reflect the actual magnitude of cyanobacterial blooms and the risks they pose.